SeaUrc/UVenture/README.md

 # UVenture

 Stop rotting in your dorm and turn exploration into a game with UVenture!
+Battle for landmarks and local events to assert the superiority of your team.

-Submission for HackCMU 2025
+(submission for HackCMU 2025)